 As previously discussed, a variety of uses including commercial are all legally permissible and physically possible options for the subject land.
-Although the subject property is located one block from SoFi Stadium and the Hollywood Park redevelopment area, and is intended for development with practice and athletic training facility, office, and sports medicine uses to support the IBEC, the arena development is not possible without the use of other properties that are not the subject of this report.
-Additionally, there is currently no demand for new office development at the subject property due to the impact of the COVID-19 pandemic on the commercial real estate market.
-The same is true for retail development, which market participants would not consider the most financially feasible use of the site as of the date of value due to the pandemic and long-term concerns about the future of retail real estate in a consumer environment that is increasingly shifting toward online shopping.
+Although the subject property is located one block from SoFi Stadium and the Hollywood Park redevelopment area, and is intended for development with a parking garage to support the IBEC, the arena development is not possible without the use of other properties that are not the subject of this report.
+Additionally, there is currently no demand for new commercial development at the subject property due to the impact of the COVID-19 pandemic on the commercial real estate market.
+This includes retail development, which market participants would not consider the most financially feasible use of the site as of the date of value due to the pandemic and long-term concerns about the future of retail real estate in a consumer environment that is increasingly shifting toward online shopping.
 Our analysis and interviews with market participants indicate there is little to no demand for anything except industrial land development in Southern California generally, and in the South Bay and Inglewood more specifically.
 Our interviews also indicate that retail and office land brokers believe the best use of the subject property is for a developer or investor with a long time horizon to hold the property until market conditions improve.
 Considering the subject's location, size, zoning, and utility, as well as market demand and the impact of COVID-19, the only reasonable and financially feasible use of the subject property is for future commercial development.